NelsonVides/ddskerl/README.md

-For all merge operations, merges are only defined if the sketches are of the same implementation, are defined with the same error (and therefore the same gamma), and in the case of bucketed solutions (counters and ets), the same bucket size.
+For all merge operations, merges are only defined if the sketches are of the same implementation, are defined with the same error (and therefore the same gamma), and in the case of bucketed solutions (counters and ets), the same bucket count.
 - `ddskerl_std:merge/2`,
 - `ddskerl_bound:merge/2`,
 - `ddskerl_counters:merge/2`,